Our history

 WARPED

 Developed in the Antilles.
-Over time, it has been perfected by Mayan artisans into a meditative art.
+Over time, it has been perfected by Mayan artisans to become a meditative art.

 STONE CARVING

-From miniature pieces to monumental ones, it was one of the greatest artistic expressions of the ancient Maya civilization.
+From miniature pieces to monumental ones, it was one of the greatest artistic expressions of the ancient Maya.

 WOODCARVING